 The audited financial statements for OFS do not include financial results for the Office of Catholic Education, Catholic Healthcare Services, Catholic Social Services, Saint Charles Borromeo Seminary, Catholic Charities Appeal or the Heritage of Faith—Vision of Hope Capital Campaign as all are separate entities.
 Audited financial statements for these entities will be published in the coming weeks.

 Additionally, none of the reports released by the Archdiocese include financial statements for individual parishes.
 All parishes are independent and autonomous entities.

 # # #

-A complete copy of the audited financial statements for the Office for Financial Services for the fiscal years ended June 30, 2017 and June 30, 2016 can be found at www.CatholicPhilly.com.
+Editor’s Note: A complete copy of the audited financial statements for the Office for Financial Services can be found at www.CatholicPhilly.com.

-[vii] As disclosed in the audited financial statements, effective February 17, 2017 the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans under the program.
-Additionally, the trustees implemented a distribution from the D&L of parish cemetery perpetual care funds and endowment funds so that these balances could be more appropriately invested.
+[iii] As disclosed in the audited financial statements, effective February 17, 2017 the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans under the program.
+During the year ended June 30, 2017, the trustees implemented a distribution from the D&L of parish cemetery perpetual care funds and endowment funds so that these balances could be more appropriately invested.
 Cash distributions, equal to 20% of depositor balances, were also made to each depositor.
+During the year ended June 30, 2018 all depositors’ balances less than $12,500 were fully distributed to depositors.
+Further, cash distributions equal to 17.5% of remaining balances, were also made to each depositor.

 Contact: Kenneth A. Gavin